sensadrome/ruby_hubspot_api/README.md

 ## Working with Objects

+_(N.B when referring to the resources in the api we will refer to them as Objects as per the Hubspot nomenclature)_

 This gem allows you to interact with HubSpot objects such as contacts and companies.
 You can perform operations on individual instances (e.g., creating or updating records) as well as on collections (e.g., listing or searching).

 ### Instance Methods